 - Based on your EDTPA video, you are required to show plans for a 3- to 5-day consecutively paced lesson sequence.
 The King Lesson Plan based on EDTPA Principles is required for these lessons.
 Items that are the same every day (Context of Your Classroom, for example) do not have to repeated after the first day.
 The lesson plan you submit for the EDTPA assessment has a 4-page limit. - In student teaching, you will assume one class at a time.
 You must provide lesson plans for each day of this class, though at times, one plan may show more than day.
 As you add classes, you must provide lesson plans for each of those each day, if the classes are within your endorsement subject.
-You will receive weekly assessment of the lesson plans, as a whole, using the TEAM rubric for Planning from your supervisor and your mentor.
 The lesson plan template that you choose must have these minimum requirements (from EDTPA Subject-specific handbooks): - State-adopted student academic content standards that are the target of student learning.
 (Note: Please include the number and text of each standard that is being addressed.
-If only a portion of a standard is being addressed, then only list the part or parts that are relevant.) - o Learning objectives associated with the content standards, - o Informal and formal assessments used to monitor student learning, including type(s) of assessment and what is being assessed - o Instructional strategies and learning tasks (including what you and the students will be doing) that support diverse student needs - o Instructional resources and materials used to engage students in learning - o King: Bulleted Lesson Sequence of Opener, Lesson Activities and Tasks, Closure - Lesson plan templates that you may use for planning: - KING EDTPA Lesson Plan - o Mentor Lesson Plan - o TEAM Lesson Plan - Other lesson plans that meet the above criteria. - If you find other lesson plans that meet the criteria, please email the template to Wendy Gauthier, so she can place them on Canvas. - If you are teaching a subject that is based on a scripted lesson, you may submit that plan, or that plan copied over into one of the selected plans.
-If you submit the scripted plan, check to see that it includes all of the requirements, and if not, you should submit those in a Word document along with the scripted plan. - If you are teaching a class that is not in your area of endorsement, you must complete a plan for the week.
-You will list the learning objective for the week and show the daily lesson activities and assessments listing in bullet or outline form. - If you are teaching a lab-based class, you must complete a plan for the week.
+If only a portion of a standard is being addressed, then only list the part or parts that are relevant.) - o Learning objectives associated with the content standards, - Informal and formal assessments used to monitor student learning, including type(s) of assessment and what is being assessed - Instructional strategies and learning tasks (including what you and the students will be doing) that support diverse student needs - Instructional resources and materials used to engage students in learning - o King: Bulleted Lesson Sequence of Opener, Lesson Activities and Tasks, Closure - Lesson plan templates that you may use for planning: - KING EDTPA Lesson Plan - Mentor Lesson Plan - TEAM Lesson Plan - Other lesson plans that meet the above criteria. - If you find other lesson plans that meet the criteria, please email the template to the Dean of the School of Education, so they may be uploaded in Canvas. - If you are teaching a subject that is based on a scripted lesson, you may choose to annotate with sticky notes or on annotated sheet. - If you are teaching a class that is not in your area of endorsement, you must complete a plan for the week.
+You will list the learning objective for the week and show the daily lesson activities and assessments listing in bullet or outline form.

+• If you are teaching a lab-based class, you must complete a plan for the week.
 You will list the learning objective for the week and show the daily lesson activities and assessments listed in bullet or outline form.